MukundChandra/To-To-Do/README.md

 This is a pet project for me to make a sort of Memo keeping software.
 It will keep Small Notes,To-Do Lists,Schedule Charts and display them at the startup.
 I've always lacked the determination to keep track of every commit that I make and I always forget them eventually.

 This project is something which helps me in two ways :
-1. It helps me learn a new language C#.
+1. <del>It helps me learn a new language C#.</del>Helps me in learning general concepts.
 2. It helps me to make a proper schedule for stuff and making sure I dont forget them.

 PS : If you're wondering why the title has one more To, go watch Steins;gate!